ccss-sandia/antfarm/README.md

 passive techniques when minimizing the risk of disrupting the operational network is a concern.

+Please note that version 0.5.0 is the first version where ANTFARM is broken up into three separate components - the core, the plugins and the command line interface.

 If you are looking for a version of ANTFARM pre 0.5.0, please download one of the tagged versions from the ANTFARM-CORE project at http://github.com/antfarm-core.